tfresource/modechoice/docs/04-mnl.md

   - $V_j$ is the systematic component of the utility of alternative *j*.

-The exponential function is described in Figure 4.3 which shows the relationship between $\exp(V_i)$ and $V_i$.
+The exponential function is described in Figure \@ref(fig:viwithexpVi) which shows the relationship between $\exp(V_i)$ and $V_i$.
 Note that $\exp(V_i)$ is always positive and increases monotonically with  $V_i$.